nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
 The user now decides that adding the bookmark was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoLibraryk()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous library state, and restores the library to that state.
+The `undo` command will call `Model#undoLibrary()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous library state, and restores the library to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)